kubeshark/docs/src/pages/en/service_mesh.md

 mascot:
 ---

-Kubeshark automatically detects and includes any [Envoy Proxy](https://www.envoyproxy.io/) to its list of TCP packet capture sources.

-Envoy Proxy is widely used by service meshe solutions like Istio.
+**Kubeshark** can recognize service mesh solutions like [Istio](https://istio.io/), [Linkerd](https://linkerd.io/) and other service mesh solutions that use [Envoy Proxy](https://www.envoyproxy.io/) under the hood.

-Even though the service meshes known for encrypting the traffic between regional nodes, we capture the unencrypted traffic simply by detecting their network interfaces and without doing any kernel tracing.
+Even though the service meshe solutions known for encrypting the traffic between regional nodes, we capture the unencrypted traffic simply by detecting their network interfaces and without doing any kernel tracing.